sighpcedu/sighpcedu.github.io/content/resources/ugsummerresources.md

 ---
-title: Undergraduate Summer Opportunities
+title: Undergraduate Internship and Research Opportunities
 ---

-We've assembled a list of summer undergraduate opportunities we're aware of in HPC, computational science, or data science.
+We've assembled a list of undergraduate opportunities we're aware of in HPC, computational science, or data science.
 This list is certainly not complete, so if you know of additional opportunities, please email us at chair at sighpcedu dot com and we'll add it here!

 <!-- Program: [LSU Interdisciplinary Research Experience in Computational Sciences (NSF REU)](https://reu.cct.lsu.edu/)
 Location: Baton Rouge, LA